Polynomials with core entropy zero: Bifurcation from simplicial tuning

 Let $s \in |\mathcal{S}|$ be a periodic point, and let $p_s$ be the marked point in $\mathcal{V}_s$.
 A periodic vertex $v$ is said to be {\em attached to $p_s$} if $[\p_s, v)$ contains no Fatou point.
 Here $[\p_s,v)$ is the path in $\mathcal{T}$ that connects $\p_s$ and $v$ with the boundary point $v$ removed.
 The {\em core} $\mathcal{T}_s^{C} \subseteq \mathcal{T}_s$ is defined as the convex hull of all periodic vertices attached to $p_s$.
 Since $F$ is simplicial, any vertex in $\mathcal{T}_s^C$ is periodic.
 Note that if $\delta(\p_s) \geq 2$, then $\mathcal{T}^C_s = \{\p_s\}$.

-Recall that a tree $T$ is {\em star-shaped} if there exists a unique vertex in $T$ that is not an end.
-By our definition, a tree with a single vertex is also star-shaped with no end.
-The core $\mathcal{T}^C_s$ is said to be {\em critically star-shaped} if \begin{itemize} \item $\mathcal{T}^C_s$ is star-shaped with center $\p_s$; \item every end of $\mathcal{T}^C_s$ is a periodic Fatou point; \item for any vertex $v \in \mathcal{T}^C_s$, the angle function $\alpha_v$ is regular at $v$. \end{itemize}
+Recall that a tree $T$ is a star if there exists a unique vertex in $T$ that is not an endpoint.
+By convention, we consider a single vertex as a star with no endpoints.
+The core $\mathcal{T}^C_s$ is said to be {\em critically star-shaped} if \begin{itemize} \item $\mathcal{T}^C_s$ is a star with center $\p_s$, \item every endpoint of $\mathcal{T}^C_s$ is a periodic Fatou point, and \item for any vertex $v \in \mathcal{T}^C_s$, the angle function $\alpha_v$ is regular at $v$. \end{itemize}

 We remark that if $\delta(\p_s) \geq 2$, then $\mathcal{T}^C _s= \{\p_s\}$ and the conditions are trivially satisfied.
 If $\delta(\p_s) =1$, these conditions give a way to `normalize' the dynamics at $\p_s$.